YisehakE/bloomberg_accelerator/elevator_pitch/pitch.md

 service within critical points where data typically goes missing in our CloudTrail infrastructure.
 This way, it ensures data retrieval whether the clients noticed or not, meaning it no longer requires clients to submit a ticket after realizing data is missing.

 - I typed up this project in two languages: Python and Typescript.
 I used Python for the entry point scripting with Boto3 as a useful library, along with typescript to integrate the AWS functionality and to easily layer on top of my team's existing codebase.

+## Why was this the project

+- THINGS TO CONSIDER:
+  - THE VALUE OF THE PROJECT AND YOUR CONTRIBUTION?
+  - HOW MUCH DO YOU UNDERSTAND THE WIDER ORGANZATION?
+  - HOW MUCH DID YOUR CONTRIBUTION BENEFIT THE ORGANIZATION
+      - DID IT IMPROVE THE TRANSPARENCY AND
+      - DID YOU UNDERSTAND THE IMPACT?
+THE SCOPE?
+      - HOW WOULD YOU GROW THE PROJECT GIVEN MORE TIME?
+- HOW DID YOU COLLABORATE WITH THE TEAM?
+  -

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ##                                                        Amazon project 2021